-Effective the pay period including March 31, 2020 (which is March 28, 2020 to April 10, 2020), the City shall make a contribution to employees in the classification of Police Officer in the amount of one percent (1%) of step 5 for the classification of Police Officer.
+The City shall make a contribution to employees in the classification of Police Officer in the amount of three percent (3%) of step 5 for the classification of Police Officer.

-Effective the pay period including March 31, 2020 (which is March 28, 2020 to April 10, 2020), the City shall make a contribution to employees in the classification of Police Sergeant in the amount of one percent (1%) of step 6 for the classification of Police Sergeant.
+The City shall make a contribution to employees in the classification of Police Sergeant in the amount of three percent (3%) of step 6 for the classification of Police Sergeant.